Ethiopia

 Hamar & Benna

 In the far southwest Omotic region, beyond Mount Buska live the Hamar and Benna people.
-The Hamar and Benna are two of the Omotic speakers of remote southwest Ethiopia, with unique manifestations of traditional wisdom, the ‘jumping of bulls.’
+The Hamar and Benna are two of the Omotic speakers of remote southwest Ethiopia and practice the ‘jumping of bulls.’
 The purpose of this rite is twofold: one is the passage from boyhood to adulthood, the other is the courting occasion when both men and women adorn themselves to win a mate.
 Traditional attire includes men putting ochre buns with ostrich feathers in their hair, while the women wear their hair in short tufts rolled in ochre mixed with fat.

 In the remote wilderness of the southwest Ethiopia live the Mursi and Surma.
 These peoples were completely forgotten by Ethiopia and the outside world at large, and they had no notion of the outside world including Ethiopia until the 1970s.
 While the women show their beauty and endurance by piercing the ear lobes and lips, the men demonstrate their courage and stamina in the stick fighting ceremony.